Oskar G. Stonorov House

-The Oskar G. Stonorov House is an historic, American home that is located in Charlestown Township, Chester County, Pennsylvania.
+The Oskar G. Stonorov House is an historic home that is located in Charlestown Township, Chester County, Pennsylvania, United States.

 Located in the Middle Pickering Rural Historic District, it was added to the National Register of Historic Places in 1975.

 History and architectural features

 Built in 1938, from the stone walls of an existing stone and frame farmhouse, this historic structure is L-shaped, as was the farmhouse, with frame walls sheathed in cypress.
 Designed by its owner, architect Oskar Stonorov, it features large window openings, and a flat roof with parapet or thin edge overhang.
 A guest house was added to the property during the early 1950s.

-It was added to the National Register of Historic Places in 1975.
-It is located in the Middle Pickering Rural Historic District.